 Barr files amicus brief in support of Consumer Financial Protection Bureau

-University of Michigan law professor and incoming Ford School dean Michael Barr has served as co-counsel on a recent amicus brief submitted by leading financial regulation and consumer finance scholars in support of of the Consumer Financial Protection Bureau (CFPB), in PHH Corporation v.
+University of Michigan law professor and incoming Ford School dean Michael Barr has served as co-counsel on a recent amicus brief submitted by leading financial regulation and consumer finance scholars in support of the Consumer Financial Protection Bureau (CFPB), in PHH Corporation v.
 Consumer Financial Protection Bureau, a case recently heard by a panel of the United States Court of Appeals for the District of Columbia and one that is now being reheard by the full court.

 The original suit, brought by a mortgage lender that was fined by the CFPB, argued that the fines were invalid because the bureau, led by a single director who could only be terminated for cause, was unconstitutional.